Chrisfaherty/ci-p4-pv/README.md

 #### First-time  User
 1. I want to the password vault product to flow and be easy to follow,
 2. I want to be able to create a user account and store my username & passwords for several online accounts,
-3. I want to be able to navagate the silt with ease and only relevent options being displayed to me,
+3. I want to be able to navigate the silt with ease and only relevant options being displayed to me,
 4. I want to be able to view a list of all my stored accounts,
 5. I want to be able to access my accounts to get the stored details,
 6. I want to be able to edit and delete my stored accounts,
 7. I want to be able to contact admin if i need to change my user details,
-8. I want to be able to contact admin with blog sugestions,
+8. I want to be able to contact admin with blog suggestions,
 9. I want to be able to read like and comment on the security blogs.

 #### Site Owner
-10. I want users to enjoy the experiance while visiting the Password Vault,
+10. I want users to enjoy the experience while visiting the Password Vault,
 11. I want users to easily navigate the site,
 12. I want users to be able to use the functions with out an issue,
 13. I want users to know how to contact the admin if there is an issue,
 14. I want users to learn more about online security while on the site,
-15. I want users to be able to interact witht he monthly posts,
+15. I want users to be able to interact with the monthly posts,
 16. I want the site to be responsive,
 17. I want users passwords to be hidden on the admin panel for security purposes,
-18. I want to be able to get blog post sugestions from users,
+18. I want to be able to get blog post suggestions from users,
 19. I want to be able to get product feedback from users,
 20. I want users to be able to follow my socials.